PUMPĖNAI | PUMPYAN

-Pumpėnai, known in Yiddish as Pumpyan, is a small town in northern Lithuania about 24 km from Panevėžys.
+Pumpėnai, known in Yiddish as Pumpyan, is a small town in northern Lithuania, about 25 km from Panevėžys, located along the modern Via Baltica road.
 Jews began settling there in the mid-17th century, and the community became one of the oldest in the region.

 By the late 19th century, Jews formed the majority of the town’s population.
 They worked mainly in small trade, crafts, and agriculture.